datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

 Oh, another cryptic character sequence - this time however not a symlink, but an :term:`annex UUID`.
 "That's hard to read -- what is it?" your room mate asks.
 You can recognize a path to the dataset on your computer, prefixed with the user and hostname of your computer.
 "This", you exclaim, excited about your own realization, "is my dataset's location I'm sharing it from!"
+You can check the :find-out-more:`on customizing this description <fom-clone-description>` and learn how to tweak this accoridng to your taste.

 .. index::
    pair: set description for dataset location; with DataLad
 .. find-out-more:: What is this location, and what if I provided a description?
+   :name: fom-clone-description
+   :float: tb

    Back in the very first section of the Basics, :ref:`createDS`, a :ref:`Find-out-more mentioned the '--description' option <createdescription>`   of :dlcmd:`create`.
    With this option, you can provide a description about the dataset *location*.